suprachakra/Airline-Revenue-Optimization-System/Tech_Strategy/Forecasting_Model_Design.md

 - **Performance Monitoring:**
   Each model’s performance (e.g., MAPE, RMSE) is tracked in real time.
 If accuracy drops below 90%, an alert is triggered, and the system automatically serves cached predictions.
 - **Fallback Procedures:**
   If any model fails to update, the system defaults to using the previous day’s forecast data until the retraining process is successfully completed.
+If retraining fails or if drift is detected beyond thresholds, the system reverts to a 7‑day moving average forecast.
+Automated alerts are issued to notify the system of fallback activation for further analysis.

+## 2.5 Documentation & Versioning
+- **Parameter Logs:**
+  Every model's configuration, performance metrics, and version history are stored in our internal repository.
+- **Fallback Documentation:**
+  Each model includes detailed fallback procedures that are automatically activated when data quality issues are detected.
+- **Version Control:**
+  Models and parameters are versioned using automated pipelines (e.g., via DVC and S3 versioned buckets) to ensure reproducibility and auditability.

+# 2.6.
+Integration with Downstream Modules
+- **Data Flow:** Forecast outputs are exposed via REST/GraphQL endpoints, integrating directly with the Pricing Engine and Network Optimization modules.
+- **Automated Validation:** Continuous integration tests validate the consistency and accuracy of forecast data before deployment.
+- **Monitoring:** Real-time performance monitoring (via Prometheus and Grafana) ensures that any degradation in forecast accuracy triggers immediate automated fallback actions

+# 2.7.
+Continuous Improvement & Monitoring
+- **Automated Alerts:** Performance metrics (e.g., MAPE, KS statistic) are continuously monitored, with automated alerts generated if targets are not met.
+- **Scheduled Reviews:** Regular Inspect & Adapt sessions (as part of our SAFe Agile PI Planning) ensure that forecasting models and fallback strategies are updated based on operational feedback.
+- **Data Quality Checks:** Automated ETL pipelines and anomaly detection mechanisms ensure high-quality, up-to-date data feeds.

 ## Summary
 This forecasting module is designed to ensure consistent, accurate demand predictions through 83 robust models.
 With continuous retraining, drift detection, and comprehensive fallback strategies, the system maintains a high forecast accuracy, directly contributing to optimized dynamic pricing and network planning.